Linus4/eldritchinstinct/main.typ

 === Healing

 Resting for a few moments and having a drink of water restores lost HP.
-Ability loss can usually be restored with a couple of weeks’ rest in a safe place.
+Attribute loss can usually be restored with a couple of weeks’ rest in a safe place.

-A PC *deprived* of a crucial need (such as food or rest) is unable to recover HP or ability scores.
+A PC *deprived* of a crucial need such as food or rest is unable to recover HP or attributes.

 === Die of Fate